optimizely-axiom/optiaxiom/README.md

 pnpm dev
 ```

 This will spin up all the apps and packages in `dev` mode.
-To run individual apps use the [pnpm filtering](https://pnpm.io/filtering):
+Use [pnpm filtering](https://pnpm.io/filtering) to run individual apps:

 ```sh
 # run docs only (along with all dependencies)